binarymax/max.io/contents/articles/interleaving-rag/index.md

 I propose in fact, having two snippet versions per result: one for people and one for LLMs.
 Show the former in the result list on the page, and use the latter for your RAG prompt template.

+## Stay Tuned for Part 2!

+Soon, I'll release part 2, where I show how to choose one of the four models by leveraging our interleaved results.

 <div class="newspaper is-columns">
   <span class="kicker">The Irwin Gazette | August 18, 2025</span>
   <hr>